Facts about Denmark Vesey

 In 1822, Vesey was accused of being the leader of a secret plot to rebel against whites, a plot that supposedly involved 9,000 slaves and more than two years of preparation.
 The alleged plan was for the slaves to murder as many whites as they could, then set sail for Africa or Haiti.
 In the wake of rumors of the plot, Charleston authorities charged 131 people with conspiracy, convicted 67 and executed at least 35, including Denmark Vesey.

-Though the story of Denmark Vesey and the rebellion has long been taken for fact, a few historians have argued that no such rebellion ever was planned.
+Though the story of Denmark Vesey and the rebellion has long been taken for fact, some modern historians have argued that no such rebellion ever was planned.
 These historians say that Vesey and others were victims of false rumors that spread among nervous slaveholders.

 Extra credit